All Episodes

 It makes big news.

-The associated people, more than a dozen war protesters returned to a roadside near President Bush's ranch before dawn today, defying two new local bands on roadside camping and parking.
+More than a dozen war protesters returned to a roadside near President Bush's ranch before dawn today, defying two new local bans on roadside camping and parking.

 Protester and former U.S. diplomat Mary Ann Wright told the deputy that most of the group would stay because they believe the bans restrict their free speech rights.